Liberalite/ERC223-Solidity-v5-Tests/README.md

 # ERC223-Solidity-v5-Tests
 Function Overloading &amp; SafeTransfer Tests using Ethers.js v4

-ERC223-Solidity-v5-Tests is a design pattern for creating ERC223 Vested Tokens ICO, aiming to simplify and maintain ERC223 Tokens with Solidity v5 without relayers/proxy/oracles.
+ERC223-Solidity-v5-Tests is a design pattern for creating ERC223 Vested Tokens ICO, aiming to simplify and maintain ERC223 Tokens with self governing contracts that do not use relayers/proxies/oracles.

 Setup: